ericoporto/Chove-Agora/README.md

 The script uses the python logging, more information here: https://docs.python.org/2/library/logging.html .

 This will log each cron to /tmp/TweetForecast.log and /tmp/TweetYes.log.

+Using cronjobs mean that the directory where the python scripts will be run (the Chove-Agora folder) must not be encrypted.
+This will result in mail logs stating that it can't cd to folder.